 The bagel scene in Montreal comes down to allegiance, so those who swear by St-Viateur wouldn’t go to, say, Fairmount, down the block.
 A bit of background: The folks at St-Viatuer set up shop in 1957 and have been churning out handmade bagels the same way ever since.
 Here, bagels are hand-rolled, boiled in honey water, and then cooked in a wood-fired oven that both cooks and flavors the bagel.
-Their assortment checks all the boxes, no matter what flavor profile you’re after: rosemary and sea salt, flax, poppy, and, of course, sesame.
-St-Viateur has locations dotted throughout the city, but the one on Rue St-Viateur Ouest is OG.
+Their assortment checks all the boxes, no matter what flavor profile you’re after: rosemary and sea salt, flax, poppy seed, and, of course, sesame.
+St-Viateur has locations dotted throughout the city, but the one on Rue St-Viateur Ouest is the OG.